Betrayal (Steel novel): Plot

-Tallie was extremely disappointed upon knowing it.
-She also felt that both Hunt and Brigitte have never been truthful to her.
-She also was disappointed the dishonesty and insincerity that Hunt have shown her.
-She then hires a private investigator to verify the accuracy of what Brigitte told her.
-After a few days, the private investigator does report to her that indeed her boyfriend has been involved with a woman named Alice Morrisey for a year now and that the woman is expecting a child.
-Also, it was also known that Hunt and Brigitte have been having an affair for three years before Alice came into the picture.
-Upon receiving the pictures, she was deeply hurt and confronts him about it at home.
-Hunt admits of the relationship and tells her that he is about to marry Alice.
-When she asked him to leave the other woman, he rejects the idea and leaves the house instead.
+Tallie feels that Hunt and Brigitte have never been truthful to her.
+She hires a private investigator to verify Brigitte's story.
+The PI does find that Hunt has been involved with a woman named Alice for a year, and that she is pregnant.
+It also emerges that Hunt and Brigitte had been having an affair for three years before Alice came into the picture.
+Tallie is deeply hurt, and confronts Hunt.
+He admits to the relationship, and tells her that he is about to marry Alice.